-In addition to stated computer guidelines here in the school bulletin, students and parents must read and agree to all policies in the iPad Policies and Usage Agreement document.
+In addition to stated computer guidelines here in the school bulletin, students and parents must read and agree to all policies in the Laptop Policies and Usage Agreement document.

 To encourage students to pursue good study habits and obtain adequate hours of sleep, only seniors are allowed to bring personal computers to campus.
 This senior privilege is subject to the following guidelines:

 Seniors are not to let Freshmen, Sophomores, or Juniors use their personal computers.

 Software not in harmony with Christian standards is not condoned and will be confiscated and not returned.

 No student may use any computer to watch, engage in, or listen to, any of the following items prohibited by MPA rules, nor may such material be present on their computer or any storage media in their possession:

 movies of any rating and in any format

 music not in harmony with SDA Christian standards

 any other objectionable material such as pornography or other suggestive images

 Seniors will supply a password allowing full access to their computer, thus granting permission for the MPA Network Administrator and/or other MPA staff members to examine the computer as necessary.